zhangliye/juliabenchmark/README.md

 # juliabenchmark
 * **Aim of the benchmark**
 This benchmark aims to evaluate the Julia code using real-world data from the perspective of a normal user (not expert from computing science ).
-Hope it could be used to improve the Language and package.
+Hope it could be helpful to improve the Language and package.

 * **Data source**
 Transit network data of New York (Open Data).